jcr6/Gyermo/ReadMe.md

 There's not much to it to understand Gyèrmo, it can only view entries and extract them.
 Unlike Jalondi Gyèrmo cannot be used to create JCR6 files.

 Aside from JCR6, Gyèrmo also supports WAD (used in Doom, Heretic, Hexen, Rise of the Triad) and Quake's PAK files (only tested on Quake I. I do not know if Quake II uses a similar system or not).
+There's also limited support for TAR.

 As I want to detach completely from .NET, Gyèrmo was set up to replace Stach, and Stach is therefore deprecated and discontinued.
 No updates for Stach should be expected.